Stanmozolevskiy/Vector/TECH_STACK_COMPARISON.md

    - Harder to customize
    - Less flexibility for unique requirements

-4. **Mobile Development**
+4. **Mobile-Responsive Development**
-   - Ionic is less performant than React Native
+   - Responsive design with mobile-first approach
-   - Separate codebase typically required
+   - Progressive Web App (PWA) capabilities
-   - Less native capabilities
+   - Single codebase for all devices

 ---